-Spyder is a powerful scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.
+Spyder is a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.
 It features a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package.

 Core building blocks of a powerful IDE

 Work efficiently in a multi-language editor with a function/class browser, code analysis tools, automatic code completion, horizontal/vertical splitting, and go-to-definition.

-Harness the power of as many IPython consoles as you like within the flexibility of a full GUI interface; run your code by line, cell, or file; and render plots right inline.
+Harness the power of as many IPython consoles as you like in one GUI.
+Run code by line, cell or file; or work interactively with debugging, plots and magic commands.

 Interact with and modify variables on the fly: plot a histogram or timeseries, edit a dateframe or Numpy array, sort a collection, dig into nested objects, and more!

 Extend Spyder's functionality with these awesome plugins!

-For more advanced users who want a detailed guide to many different methods of obtaining Spyder, please refer to our full installation instructions, and check out our release page for links to all our installers.
-These approaches are generally intended for experienced users only, so we recommend sticking with Anaconda unless you know exactly what you are doing on your own.
+For a detailed guide on the many different methods of obtaining Spyder, please refer to our full installation instructions, and check out our release page for links to all our installers.
+These approaches are generally intended for experienced users and those with specific needs, so we recommend sticking with the recommended installer unless you have a specific reason to go with another.
+Happy Spydering!